 We would like to remind you to continue being highly selective in your endorsement of applications.
 In this way, we can work together to ensure that we receive very high-quality applications and, in turn, that the program is indeed supporting world-class postdoctoral fellows who will become the research leaders of tomorrow.

 Proposals from all research areas and in both official languages are encouraged.
-In addition, careful consideration must be given to ensure gender equity in the endorsement process.
+In addition, careful consideration must be given to ensure equity in the endorsement process.

-Equity, diversity and inclusion Reminder
+Diversity, equity and inclusion Reminder

 The Banting PDF program encourages equity, diversity and inclusion (EDI), as part of the Tri-Agency’s broader commitment to excellence in research and research training in Canada.
 EDI considerations must be taken into account throughout the Banting PDF competition, including during the selection committee member recruitment process and during the selection, endorsement and review processes of an application.